 Note: Want to know how you can do it?
 See our detailed guide on How to Make Your WordPress Login Page PCI Compliance.

-Note: Here, we assume you’ve already installed and activated LoginPress Pro to your WordPress.
+Note: Here, we assume you’ve already installed and activated LoginPress Pro on your WordPress.
 If not, see our detailed guide on How To Install And Activate LoginPress PRO Version?

 LoginPress Pro unlocks other exciting features in the Settings section.